Random attractors for 2D and 3D stochastic convective Brinkman-Forchheimer equations in some unbounded domains: Introduction

 \begin{assumption} Let $\mathcal{O}$ be an open and connected subset of $\R^d$ $(d=2,3)$, the boundary of which is uniformly of class $\mathrm{C}^3$ (cf. \cite{Heywood}).
 For the domain $\mathcal{O}$, we also assume that, there exists a positive constant $\lambda_1 $ such that the following Poincar\'e inequality is satisfied:

-Furthermore, for $d=2$ with $r\geq1$, $d=3$ with $3<r\leq5$ and $d=r=3$ with $2\beta\mu\geq1$, $\mathcal{O}$ may be bounded or unbounded subset of $\R^d$, and for $d=3$ with $r>5$, we assume that $\mathcal{O}$ is a bounded subset of $\R^d$. \end{assumption} A domain in which Poincar\'e's inequality is satisfied, we call it as a Poincar\'e domain (see page 306, \cite{R.Temam}).
+\end{assumption} A domain in which Poincar\'e's inequality is satisfied, we call it as a \emph{Poincar\'e domain} (cf. \cite[p.306]{R.Temam} and \cite[p.117]{Robinson2}).
 It can be easily seen that if $\mathcal{O}$ is bounded in some direction, then the Poincar\'e inequality holds.
 For example, in two dimensions, if $x=(x_1,x_2)\in\mathbb{R}^2$, then one can take $\mathcal{O}$ is included in a region of the form $0<x_1<L$.
-For bounded domains, Poincar\'e inequality always holds.